zbray/notes/courses/odin/ruby/notes.md

 To accept input from a user we use the `gets` command.

 When using `gets` program execution will stop and wait for user input.
-After the user inputs and sends their input the pgram will continue its execution.
+After the user inputs and sends their input the program will continue its execution.

 ```ruby
 irb(main):001:0> gets